 3. Save Energy in Your Home

-The best thing you can do to conserve energy in your home is to get an inexpensive energy audit from your utility, which will show you where you’re wasting energy and will probably include enough sealing and energy-saving freebies to more than pay for the audit.
+The best thing you can do to conserve energy in your home is to get an inexpensive home energy audit from your utility, which will show you where you’re wasting energy and will probably include enough sealing and energy-saving freebies to more than pay for the audit.
 And it is such an amazing education about your home uses (and wastes) energy.
-Here’s more on how a home energy audit helps you save energy.

 4. Shrink Your Waste Print